 Welcome to class #5 in a series of 7 “Cake Batter” classes.
 We’ve been using the traditional “quatre quarts” pound cake recipe as a tool to understand the science of cake batter.
+In this post we’ll look at another important ingredient in cake batter, sugar.

 After experimenting with mixing technique and how to use salt and leaveners to improve the cake texture and flavor, we began to look at each of the core ingredients of the basic pound cake and their respective roles in cake batter.
 Now we’ll look at our next ingredient in the cake batter – sugar.